COMBINE-lab/cuttlefish/README.md

 The arguments are set as following:

 - The input references can be passed in any of the following ways (and the options can also be mixed together).
-Each input reference should be in the FASTA format, possible gzipped.
+Each input reference should be in the FASTA format, possibly gzipped.
   - `-r <comma-separated list of refs>`
-  - `-l <newline-separated list file of the refs>`
+  - `-l <newline-separated list file of refs>`
   - `-d <directory containing only the refs>`
 - The _k_-mer length `k` must be odd and within 63 (see the [section](#larger-k-mer-sizes) on _k_-mer sizes to increase the capacity beyond this).
 The default value is 25.
-- The _k_-mer set prefix `s` must match exactly the output value used in the `kmc` invocation, i.e. it should be `<output_set>` from the `kmc` invocation.
+- The _k_-mer set prefix `s` must match exactly the output value used in the `kmc` invocation, i.e. it should be the `<output_set>` argument from the `kmc` invocation.
 - Number of threads `t` is set to `1` by default, and the use of higher values is recommended.
 - The output formats (`f`) are —
   - `0`: only the maximal unitig (non-branching path) fragments;